usrnm242/docker_service_example/README.md

 After that ./decompose.sh

 visit when service is active:

 127.0.0.1/logo.png

 127.0.0.1/var-and-peace.txt

 127.0.0.1/test

 127.0.0.1/cats

+127.0.0.1/dump

-127.0.0.1/dump  - after that goto ./storage/private and look at .txt file
+After that goto ./storage/private and look at .txt file.
-                  it is data from MySQL db that was inited in ./mysql/init/*.sql
+It is data from MySQL db that was inited in ./mysql/init/*.sql